 - Nominees need not be members of STLHE.

 - The Call for Nominations is distributed by email to the offices of the Provosts and Vice-Presidents (Academic) at all Canadian universities, to Educational Development Centres, and to members of STLHE.

 - Anyone can nominate a candidate for the Fellowship.
 STLHE encourages nominations from administrators, department heads, colleagues, and former students.

 - Nominations are welcome in both English and French.

 Once selected, the new Fellows can look forward to several productive and enjoyable opportunities.
 They will become life members of the Society for Teaching and Learning in Higher Education and the Council of 3M National Teaching Fellows.
-New Fellows will also be invited to attend the STLHE annual conference at Queen’s University (June 18 to 21, 2014) and a teaching and learning retreat at the Fairmont Banff Springs Hotel (November 7 to 10, 2014).
+New Fellows will also be invited to attend the STLHE annual conference at (June 16 to 19, 2015) and a teaching and learning retreat at the Fairmont Banff Springs Hotel (November 6 to 10, 2015).
 New Fellows should plan to set aside both dates.